sgdreamer7/orders-and-payments-microservices/README.md

 ./start.sh
 ```

-To run only the backend data services (Redis), please, use the data only compose file.
+To run only the backend data services (Redis, Mysql), please, use the data only compose file.

 ```bash
 docker-compose -f docker-compose.data-only.yml up -d